 | Ahnapee (Algoma) Record | Steambarge | Mary Mills | 1893-09-21 | 3 | Her deck load of shingles was piled 14 courses high above the rail.
 The smoke stack was but a foot above the load. | |

-| Ahnapee (Algoma) Record | Steambarge | Mary Mills | 1893-10-26 | 3 | Was in port Tuesday.
-The Mills was bound south with a cargo of lumber, and cleared for Chicago on the day names. |
+| Ahnapee (Algoma) Record | Steambarge | Mary Mills | 1893-08-24 | 3 | Bound for Menominee with a part cargo of merchandise, and will take on a cargo of lumber at that place for the south. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.